- Doctors & Departments

 - Research & Innovation

-Less than four percent of high school seniors report daily tobacco smoking this year, hardly a fifth of where that figure was 20 years ago.
+Less than 4% of high school seniors report daily tobacco smoking this year, hardly a fifth of where that figure was 20 years ago.
 It's a downward trend representing one of the most successful public health campaigns ever waged - but it comes alongside another trend, one in which many experts see tobacco's disturbing reflection.

 "It's common knowledge that traditional cigarettes are unsafe," says pediatric pulmonologist Grace Houser, MD.
 "Unfortunately, there's not the same perception about e-cigarettes."